Jan's Consulting, Counseling & Chaplaincy Services LLC

 It really is a choice.

 1. All types of thoughts pop into our minds during the day.
 Look at the thoughts you repeat in your mind, what you keep thinking about.
 If they are negative or scary ("What if so and so happens?"), you could be creating fear or depression for yourself.
-Focus on what you want to happen, not on what you don’t want to happen.
+It can be supportive if you focus on what you want to happen, not on what you don’t want to happen.
 E.g. "I’m looking forward to talking with my friend tonight.
 I'm building inner peace for myself.
 Next week I'm going hiking."

 2. Fear sometimes comes from telling ourselves we know what is going to happen even though we don't really know - catastrophizing about the future.
 It might work better just to tell ourselves we don't have enough information right now to know what will be happening the next day, next week, next month.
 We can do the best we can with what is actually going on right now.
 We can be positive, or at least stay neutral, about the future, and wait and see what actually does happen.
 Then we can respond to what actually does happen.
 There's a difference between planning ahead (gathering information for informed action) and emotionalizing ahead (worrying about the unknown).
 We can prevent negative thoughts and feelings from running us.